 ESMERA has two phases for each experiment.

-- In Phase II: 8 winners will be selected, and they gain industrial leadership and business support to advance their path towards industrializing and commercializing their solutions.
+- In Phase II: The best will be selected, and they gain industrial leadership and business support to advance their path towards industrializing and commercializing their solutions.
 In Phase II, the experiments will be funded up to €125.000.

 How long do the experiments last?